elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Fixed

 - Used FQDN for services connecting from the workload cluster to the service cluster to prevent resolve timeouts
+- Added generation of registry password so that there's not a diff each time we run apply

 ### Added